You're not a horse racing expert, but you can act like one for the 145th Kentucky Derby.

 Nothing screams "I know what I'm doing!" like advising your friends on how to spend their money, right?
 Right — well, as long as your friends aren't big gamblers.
 In that case, pay close attention.

-Use Colin Bertram's primer to get a handle on what horses' odds mean and what they don't.
+Use this primer to get a handle on how to pick a winner.
 Remember, a horse's odds reflect not how likely it is to win but how heavily other people are betting or expected to bet on it to win.

 Once you've picked your favorites from the field of contenders and decided what kind of bet you want to make, examine the morning-line odds, which predict what people will probably bet on each horse.
 (The odds will change once betting actually has begun.)